gre/developer-portal/_docs/coin/writing-tests.md

 We tried to cover as many cases as possible that are in `getTransactionStatus`.

-You are free to define your own extra tests in `bridge.integration.test.ts` (or any other integration test file) for more advanced tests that wouldn't be covered by the bridge generic tests.
+You are free to define your own extra tests in `bridge.integration.test.ts` (or any other integration test file) for more advanced tests that would not be covered by the bridge generic tests.

 ## Testing the transaction broadcast with the bot